-SR6 SECOND LEVEL TRIBUNALS
+SR4 SECOND LEVEL TRIBUNAL

-There shall be two second level tribunals, namely the House Committee Tribunal and the Student Disciplinary Tribunal respectively.
-These tribunals will hear all cases outside the jurisdiction of the first level tribunals as determined by the respective prosecutors.
+The second level tribunal is called the Student Disciplinary Tribunal.
+This tribunal will hear all cases outside the jurisdiction of the first level tribunal as determined by the respective prosecutors.
+These cases will include those breaches of Rule SR1 (3) as well as rules included in the University's rulebooks.